sdr-enthusiasts/gitbook-adsb-guide/useful-extras/auto-restart-unhealthy-containers.md

 Creating autoheal
 ```

-Note that any containers you added the `label:` directive to were recreated by `docker-compose` to reflect the updated configuration.
+Note that any containers you added the `label:` directive to were recreated by `docker compose` to reflect the updated configuration.
 Cool huh?

 The container does not log any output, so check it is running by issuing the command `docker ps` and finding the `autoheal` container.
 It should have a status of `Up 20 seconds (healthy)` or similar.